Wonder Man: Publication history

 Wonder Man debuted in the superhero-team title The Avengers #9 (cover-dated October 1964), and appeared to die in that issue.
 Four years later, The Avengers #58 (November 1968) revisited the events of #9, explaining that the Avengers had electronically saved Wonder Man's mind in a computer.
 Wonder Man was not seen again until The Avengers #102 (August 1972), where he made a cameo appearance in a comatose state.
-Wonder Man's body is revived by the villain Kang in The Avengers #131-132 (January – February 1975), and then again by the Black Talon in The Avengers #152 (October 1976), and finally by the Living Laser in The Avengers Annual #6 (1976).
+Wonder Man's body is revived by the villain Kang in The Avengers #131–132 (January–February 1975), and then again by the Black Talon in The Avengers #152 (October 1976), and finally by the Living Laser in The Avengers Annual #6 (1976).
 After this last encounter, Wonder Man finally recovers his faculties and joins the Avengers in a full-time capacity in The Avengers #160 (June 1977).
-Wonder Man and his fellow Avenger the Beast were cast as friends, and lovers of nightlife, which would become a fan-favorite dynamic of The Avengers and continue to be used after the two characters left the series.
+Wonder Man and his fellow Avenger Beast were cast as friends, and lovers of nightlife, which would become a fan-favorite dynamic of The Avengers and continue to be used after the two characters left the series.

 Marvel Comics' then-publisher Stan Lee said in 1978, "You know, years ago we brought out Wonder Man, and [DC Comics] sued us because they had Wonder Woman, and...
 I said okay, I'll discontinue Wonder Man.
 And all of a sudden they've got Power Girl [after Marvel had introduced Power Man].
 Oh, boy.
 How unfair."

 Wonder Man later appeared as a founding member of the spin-off West Coast Avengers first in a four-issue miniseries (September – December 1984), and continuing as one of the primary characters in the series' 102-issue run.
 After that team disbanded, he joined the team Force Works in a series that debuted with a July 1994 cover-date.
-After that team splintered, Wonder Man rejoined the Avengers in The Avengers vol. 3 #4 (May 1998).
+After that team splintered, Wonder Man rejoined the Avengers in The Avengers (vol. 3) #4 (May 1998).
 After the collapse of the team in The Avengers #503 (December 2004), Wonder Man joined a new splinter group called the Mighty Avengers, co-starred in that team's series, which premiered with March 2007 cover-date.

 Wonder Man starred in a self-titled graphic novel in 1986.
 He then starred in a 29-issue series, Wonder Man (September 1991 – February 1994), and then the three-issue miniseries Avengers Two: Wonder Man and the Beast (2000).
 In 2007, he starred in the five-issue miniseries Wonder Man: My Fair Super Hero.

-Wonder Man appeared sporadically throughout the 2010-2013 Avengers series, but played an important role in the "End Times" storyline in issue #31 (December 2012) through its final issue #34 (January 2013).
+Wonder Man appeared sporadically throughout the 2010–2013 Avengers series, but played an important role in the "End Times" storyline in issue #31 (December 2012) through its final issue #34 (January 2013).

 Comic book writer Rick Remender revealed in an interview that Wonder Man would be a member of the Uncanny Avengers, starting with issue #5.